 Mushrooms truly are an undervalued treasure among us.
 As far as nutrition goes, they’re hard to beat: mushrooms are packed with nutrients like potassium, vitamins B and D, antioxidants, riboflavin, and niacin.
 These nutrients aid in maintaining energy levels, hormone production, red blood cell production, heart health, and proper immune system functions.
 Additionally, they’re low-calorie, low-sodium, cholesterol-free, and fat-free, making them an excellent addition to any diet.

 There’s a reason mushrooms are so good for us — it’s because we have a lot in common with them.
 In fact, many don’t realize how closely related humans are to fungi.
 650 million years ago, our cellular structures were virtually the same.
 While humans evolved to have a stomach in which we digest nutrients, fungi evolved to digest their nutrients externally through cellular networks known as mycelium.
 However, both humans and mycelium still rely on the same system to digest nutrients: the microbiome.

-Mycelium play a critical role in regulating that digestive system or “microbiome” in humans.
-Mycelium aide digestion and promote healthy bacteria in the microbiome, which are essential for homeostasis in the human body.
+The microbiome impacts several critical bodily processes, including sleep.
+Mycelium aide digestion and promote healthy bacteria in the microbiome, promoting homeostasis in the body.

 How to add mushrooms to your diet

 This might seem like a no-brainer, as most people who have visited a grocery store have seen mushrooms for sale.
 But, with so many varieties of mushrooms available, how do you know which one to get?
 Bluebird advises going for the polypores, a group of fungi known for their medicinal properties.
 Here are the top varieties to look for: